websanco/liferay-learn/docs/dxp/7.x/en/site-building/displaying-content/using-display-page-templates/creating-and-managing-display-page-templates.md

    See [Configuring SEO and Open Graph](./configuring-seo-and-open-graph.md) to learn about using these mapped structure fields when configuring SEO and Open Graph settings for your Display Page.

-1. When finished, click on *Publish* to save your work.
+1. When finished, click *Publish* to save your work.

 Now that your Display Page Template is created, you can [publish your content with it](./publishing-content-with-display-pages.md).